HaxeFlixel/flixel-docs/documentation/02_handbook/04-flxgroup.html.md

-Otherwase, you can just use the pre-made `FlxSort.byY()` like so for Zelda-style-sorting:
+Otherwise, you can just use the pre-made `FlxSort.byY()` like so for Zelda-style-sorting:

 ```haxe
 group.sort(FlxSort.byY);